what’s life like in the largest syrian refugee camp in the world?

 Photography The Road Magazine/IN TRANSIT

 It’s easy to take everything you own for granted.
-But when you’re forced to leave your own homeland and become a refugee, you realise that not everything is forever.
+But when you’re forced to leave your own homeland and become a refugee, you realize that not everything is forever.
 23-year-old Palestinian refugee Omar Braika is currently working on a project documenting stories of those in the Zaatari Syrian refugee camp in Jordan.
 With a population of over 83,000 people, Zaatari was opened back in 2012 to host fleeing refugees from the ongoing Syrian Civil War.
 It’s considered to be the largest Syrian refugee camp in the world.
 Omar, who was born and raised in Amman, Jordan, has never seen his homeland, so he relates strongly to the Syrian being kids born in the camp.

 The key to peace can be rooted in awareness.
 With awareness, people understand the need for change.
 I got the chance to talk to Omar about his documentary project on the camp, representation of refugees in the media, and what his hopes are for the future.